mongodb/docs/source/reference/javascript.rst

      the shell to evaluate a small amount of JavaScript code, or

    - specify a file name with ":ref:`mongo <mongo-shell-file>`".
-     :option:`mongo` will execute the script and then exit.
+     :program:`mongo` will execute the script and then exit.
 Add the :option:`--shell <mongo --shell>` option to return to the shell after running the command.

-   Specify files loaded with the ``load()`` function in relative terms to the current directory of the :option:`mongo` shell session.
+   Specify files loaded with the ``load()`` function in relative terms to the current directory of the :program:`mongo` shell session.
 Check the current directory using the ":js:func:`pwd()`" function.